 As stated in Chancellor's Regulation A-413, students are permitted to be in possession of cell phones, laptops, tablets, iPads, and other similar computing devices, and portable music and entertainment systems; however, it is P.S./I.S.
 229's policy that these devices are not to be turned on or used on school property unless authorized by a staff member.
+"Smart watches" should not be worn for any other purpose aside from telling time.
+Any student who uses the watch to send messages, play games, or browse the internet will be considered in violation of our school policy.
 This restriction is always applicable on or off the school premises during the school day including recess in the yard, field trips, after school programs, school fire drills, or any emergency preparedness exercise.